 • Of these 10 people, the sales team will send business proposals to 6.
 The conversion rate is 60% between qualified prospect and opportunity.

 • Of these six people that received a quote, two will become clients.
 The conversion rate between opportunity and client is 33%.

 This view of marketing has numerous advantages since it allows you to see at a glance where customer acquisition can be improved.

 • We only sign 5% of the companies to which we send a quote?
 It may be a faulty product, a problem with the sales process, problematic clauses in the contracts, or even a lack of reputation that would otherwise reassure the client.

 • Only 5% of marketing prospects meet BANT requirements?
-There could be an issue with the marketing campaign targeting, a lack of nurturing, a misleading value proposition, poor pre-sales training of sales staff, or even poor product positioning.
+This could be an issue with a marketing campaign targeting, a lack of nurturing, a misleading value proposition, poor pre-sales training of sales staff, or even poor product positioning.

 • Only 1% of visitors leave us their contact details?
 This could be a poorly-written website, a lack of elements that reassure these visitors, non-optimised calls-to-action, or even a vague value proposition.